The WHY Behind Milton Creamery

 We are simply a small family-owned business that makes award-winning cheese.
 That’s what we do.
 But the reason why we do it is much bigger and far more important than us.

-When we set out to create Milton Creamery 14 years ago, we did it out of necessity.
+When we set out to create Milton Creamery over 15 years ago, we did it out of necessity.
 We needed to help provide a more viable and economically sound solution for the small, local, and family-owned dairy farms in our community.
 We felt that if we did it right, and we made a cheese that people would truly enjoy, that just maybe we could place a higher value on our neighbor’s milk than the other milk buyers in our area and help support our local dairy farms.
 In a nutshell, that’s WHY we are in business.

 Fast forward to 2020.
 At the very beginning of the year, we were nearing the completion of our largest expansion.
 This expansion was intended to lay the groundwork for us to make, age, cut and pack more cheese than we ever could have dreamed of when we started.
 Also, while this new building was being built, we made a decision that we would use the construction time to also build up our inventory.
 So, we took on more local, small family owned dairy farms and began buying their milk to turn into award winning cheese.

 Just a few weeks after we cut the ribbon and moved our cheese into our brand new, state of the art facility, COVID-19 was beginning to show itself and the harm it can do in our local community.
 Customers were cancelling their orders, trucks containing orders that had already shipped were being turned around and we were left with a lot of wind taken out of our sails.

 Like many artisan cheesemakers (and business of all types) in the US, we have been hit very, very hard.